inhere/go-web-skeleton/README.md

 ## Start

-- First, clone the skeleton repository to your local directory and rename the `go-web-skeleton` directory to your project name.
+- First, clone the skeleton repository to your local directory
+- Rename the `go-web-skeleton` directory to your project name.
 - Go to the project and replace `github.com/inhere/go-web-skeleton` with your project name (for go file)
 - Search again and replace all `go-web-skeleton` with your project name (mainly Dockerfile, makefile)
 - Run `dep ensure` to install dependent libraries to the vendor